Understanding Peace and Honor on a Gettysburg Battlefield Tour

 We never would have had such an immersive and reflective experience doing it on our own.

-He really brought it to life for us and helped us to understand what Union and Confederate soldiers, and the local people went through.
+He really brought it to life for us and helped us to understand what Union forces and Confederate soldiers, and the local people went through.

 Be sure to spend time at the Gettysburg National Military Park Museum and see the Cyclorama and Film.
 It’s riveting and insightful.